cmusatyalab/wcacourse/README.md

 $ datum convert -i split -f yolo_ultralytics -o yolo-dataset -- --save-media
 ```
 The `yolo-dataset` is now ready to be used in training.
 If you iterate back through this section, you will need to remove all the directories created before you begin.

+### *Pro Tips*
+* If you have more than one task in the project, you will need to merge the seperate datasets created by CVAT before filtering.
+See [opentpod-tools](https://github.com/cmusatyalab/opentpod-tools).

 ## Train the Object Detector